-The field devices and the devices of the HART multiplexer system are connected to the process control system using termination boards.
+The field devices and the HART multiplexer master are connected to the process control system using termination boards.
 The following chapters describe three basic connection options.
-These connection options serve as examples as there are many other connection options.
+These connection options serve as examples, as there are many other connection options.

 For further information about the connection layout of the termination boards used, see the corresponding datasheets.